FactorySimPy/FactorySimPy/docs/basic_components.md

 - The buffer has methods to check if it can accept new items using can_put method and if it can provide items to the next node using can_get method.
 - In FIFO mode, items are released in the order they were added; in LIFO mode, the most recently added items are released first.
 - Incoming edges can use reserve_get and reserve_put calls on the store in the buffer to reserve an item or space and after yielding the requests, an item can be put and obtained by using put and get methods.
+- Buffer has methods to list all the items in the buffer(`items()`), to list only the ready items in the buffer( `ready_items()`) and to return the number of items in the buffer (`occupancy()`).

 **States**